will-t-harris/bikes-and-bytes/data/blog/2020/05/18/jsx.md

 let greeting = <h1 className="greeting">Hello, world!</h1>
 ```

-Clearly, this is not normal HTML or JavaScript!
-If we run this code in a normal JavaScript file it will immediately throw a `SyntaxError` at the `<` because this isn't valid JavaScript!
+If we run this code in a normal JavaScript file it will immediately throw a `SyntaxError` at the `<` because this isn't valid JavaScript.

-Under the hood, the JSX gets 'translated' into regular JavaScript at runtime with a tool called [Babel](https://babeljs.io/docs/en/).
+We're able to mix what looks like HTML syntax with JavaScript because under the hood it gets 'translated' into regular JavaScript at runtime with a tool called [Babel](https://babeljs.io/docs/en/).

 > An explanation of Babel is beyond the scope of this post, but their documentation is excellent if you'd like to learn more!